Amateur Photographer verdict

 Naturally, the autofocus system isn’t perfect, either with regards to subject recognition or eye control.
 For example, it’ll pick up planes when set to detect animals, as they look quite like birds.
 And while eye control works brilliantly in many situations, I found it’s not so great with subjects such as birds in flight that move quickly and erratically, so you don’t know where to look in the viewfinder.
 In such cases, the conventional wide AF area settings tend to be a better choice.
 But this is where I really appreciated how easy Canon makes it to change settings quickly to suit different situations.

-With the EOS R3 essentially expected to take on the same kind of jobs as pro DSLRs, it’s got to perform to the same standard.
-In almost every respect, it achieves this; it starts up pretty much instantly when you flick the power switch, and then responds instantly to all the controls.
+With the EOS R3 essentially expected to take on the same kind of jobs as pro DSLRs, it needs to perform to the same standard.
+In almost every respect, it does.
+It starts up pretty much instantly when you flick the power switch, and then responds instantly to all the controls.
 It’s just as snappy when you’re using the touchscreen as the physical controls.
 However it does take a moment to wake up from its standby mode, so it’s worth getting into the habit of half-pressing the shutter button as you raise it to your eye.

 The EOS R3 is in its element photographing events like this political demonstration on a rainy afternoon in Whitehall.
 Canon EOS R3, Canon RF 70-200mm f/2.8L IS USM at 142mm, 1/500sec at f/4, ISO 320